bionic-hillbilly/plantuml-themes/README.md

-# plantuml-templates
+# plantuml-themes

-This repository contains templates for plantuml
+This repository contains themes for [plantuml](https://plantuml.com/)

+Light and dark themes requires you to download [this](https://fonts.google.com/specimen/Quicksand) font.